NuCoMP-RPI/mcnpy/README.md

 # Developer Information

-## Prerequisites
+## Suggest Background
-Just some guidelines so that future grad students know what they might be getting into with this work.
+Some guidelines so that future developers know what they might be getting into with this work:
 1. Proficient in Python
     - If you can handle making classes and aren't scared off by reading source code, then you're probably fine
 2. Familiarity with MCNP.
 Understand what features are available and know how to write input decks.